How to apply

 For Doctoral Scholarships

-Scholars must be registered as full-time PhD students or provide a minimum time commitment of 50%, if part time students, unless the Trust gives explicit permission for this to be varied.
+Scholars must be registered as full-time PhD students unless the Trust gives explicit permission for this to be varied.
 Scholars will be subject to the terms and conditions applying to doctoral students within the host institution where they are registered.
 For Scholars applying to be based at the University of Roehampton, please see details here.

 Scholars may not receive funds which would duplicate those provided by the Leverhulme award, but they may apply for or receive additional funding for their research and/or training costs.